In the Media

 B.A.
 (Hons), University of Oxford

-Dr. Leo Lester joined the faculty of the Henry C. Lee College of Criminal Justice and Forensic Sciences at the University of New Haven in 2017.
-He supports educational advisory work between the University of New Haven and overseas partners.
+Dr. Lester joined the faculty of the Henry C. Lee College of Criminal Justice and Forensic Sciences at the University of New Haven in 2017, supporting educational advisory work between the University of New Haven and overseas partners.
+He was named SVP of the Riyadh Campus in 2026.

 Outside academia and research, Dr. Lester has held senior roles in the energy sector, including Director of Operations and Finance, and Director of Strategy; he has also worked in portfolio development for an international oil and gas company.
 Beyond the Middle East, he has lived in Hong Kong, India, Thailand and the UK.